winsonc7/CS224G/README.md

 To run the agent, follow these steps:

-1. Ensure you're in the root directory (to properly load .env file in the code) and run the agent in Poetry's virtual environment:
+1. Ensure you're in the root directory (for .env to properly load in the code) and run the agent in Poetry's virtual environment:

    ```bash
    poetry run python backend/run.py